zaneGittins/Fakemail/readme.md

 Inspired by FAKENET-NG.
 Created to help analyze Agent Tesla samples which often use SMTP for C2.

-Since this was build with Agent Tesla in mind, this has only been tested against .NET SmtpClient, the SMTP server may be unstable for other SMTP clients.
+Since this was built with Agent Tesla in mind, this has only been tested against .NET SmtpClient, the SMTP server may be unstable for other SMTP clients.

+For the DNS server to work, you must change Windows to use 127.0.0.1 as it's DNS server, and you must use the ```-d 53``` switch to have the DNS server listen on port 53.

 Differences from FAKENET:
 * Only for SMTP traffic.